lcomino64/Thesis/Thesis_Vault/Report Planning.md

 Make sure to list raspberrypi specs and describe the OS (debian-slim) & client script that will be executed.
 Describe Kubernetes & microk8s
 ##### Pure Software Approach
 Same set up but with the Debian server image performing AES calcs instead of the SCPNS.
-Include this alongside the pre-existing solutions from literature review.
 ### Initial Hardware Model
 #### Specifications
 dual-core